joyson-git/jouralentry/README.md

-Project-based learning (PBL) is an educational approach that emphasizes learning through hands-on, real-world projects.
+Project-Based Learning for Journal Entry and Spring Boot 🌟 Project-based learning (PBL) is an educational approach that emphasizes learning through hands-on, real-world projects.
 In the context of journal entry and learning Spring Boot, PBL can be particularly effective.
 Here’s how you can structure a project-based learning experience for these topics:

-Project-Based Learning for Journal Entry
+Project-Based Learning for Journal Entry 📚
 Objective:
 To understand the fundamentals of journal entry in accounting by creating a simulated business scenario.